 significant decreases in enrollment (more than 10 percent lower than any previously reported figure).

-Additional Information: At the discretion of the Board, charter schools may be required to submit additional information other than that specifically required by 603 CMR 1.00.

-Signatory Authorization: All information supplied to the Board, the Commissioner, or the Department by the charter school shall be signed by an individual with signatory authority.
+(12) Signatory Authorization: All information supplied to the Board, the Commissioner, or the Department by the charter school shall be signed by an individual with signatory authority.
 All such information is submitted under penalty of perjury.

 1.09: Complaint Procedure